 The Open University

 The Open University is unique among UK universities in combining a mission to widen access to higher education with research excellence.
 The Open University's founding principle is to be 'open to people, places, methods and ideas’.
 The Smart and Functional Materials Group at The Open University is committed to the development of novel solutions to practical problems, and expanding scientific knowledge, in the fields of Energy, Nanotechnology, Diagnostics and Material Analysis.

-The Loughborough Materials Characterisation Centre (LMCC), located within the Department of Materials, provides world class analytical services to industrial clients and academic researchers.
+The Loughborough Materials Characterisation Centre (LMCC), provides world class analytical services to industrial clients and academic researchers.
 The centre has a wide range of analytical techniques, some of which have capabilities unique within the UK.
 The main areas of expertise are Electron and Optical Microscopy, Surface Analysis, X-Ray Diffraction and Thermal Analysis.
-The facilities are supported by a team of specialists who enable researchers to gain the maximum benefits from the instrumentation.
+Our team of specialists enable researchers to gain maximum benefits from using our instrumentation.

 University of Liverpool